TransferWise Borderless Account: The Complete Review

 You can send and receive money in different currencies in a cheap and easy way.
-You cannot accept cash or checks, get interest, get insurance coverage, or get covered by federal deposit assurance programs.
+You cannot accept cash or checks, receive interest, get insurance coverage, or get covered by federal deposit assurance programs.

 Every TransferWise borderless account holder will have the option to apply for a prepaid debit card.
-You need to apply for it manually, however it only takes a couple of minutes to do so.
+You need to apply for it manually, however, it only takes a couple of minutes to do so.
 You can then link the debit card to your borderless account.

-You will have a four digit pin code to be able to use the card in person.
+You will have a four-digit pin code to be able to use the card in person.

 The debit card is a MasterCard and allows you to: